Current Size: 100%

 Pensions can easily get complicated, but the basics are not hard to grasp.
 With fewer people at work now covered by good employer schemes, many people working today have no idea how rich or poor they could be in retirement.

 And arrangements that have seemed secure and reliable for years can go suddenly wrong.
-Many companies have closed good schemes to new members, and some people have even lost their pensions when their employer has gone bust.
+Many companies have closed good schemes to new members, and even to future contributions by existing members, and some people have even lost their pensions when their employer has gone bust.

-That means it's up to you to take control of your pension prospects, understand your own situation and make what changes you can to help ensure a reasonable retirement.
+Rules on what you can do with your pension savings have changed too, an approach the government calls 'freedom and choice', but the TUC is worried that workers risk being plunged into insecurity in old age.
+That means it''s up to you to take control of your pension prospects, understand your own situation and make what changes you can to help ensure a reasonable retirement.

 How workSMART tackles pensions

 Because pensions are complicated and there is so much ground to cover, we have organised the information a little differently in this part of workSMART.

 As usual, we have sections that answer the detailed questions that people put to us.

 But to get a grip on your own pension situation, you need more of an overview.
 So as well as detailed questions and answers on workplace and State Pensions, we also provide: